Using the MX8 Labs Research Platform, all your results in cross-tabs or insights are automatically weighted to make up for sample skews.

 For example, if you field with the US Genpop standard screener, you can define target demographics in the quota tab.

-You can see the weights setup in the summary tab:
+You can see the weighting setup on the Summary tab:

 How should I structure long or complex weighting schemes?